Audit Committee Charter

 Conflicts of interest

-Once each year at the last audit committee meeting of the calendar year, members of the committee will provide written declarations through the Chair,to the CEO declaring any potential or actual conflicts of interest they may have in relation to their responsibilities.
-External members should consider past employment, consultancy arrangements and related party issues in making these declarations and the CEO, in consultation with the Chair, should be satisfied that there are sufficient processes in place to manage any real or perceived conflict.
+Once each year at the last audit committee meeting of the calendar year, members of the committee will provide written declarations through the Chair, to the CEO declaring any potential or actual conflicts of interest they may have in relation to their responsibilities.
+Members should consider past employment, consultancy arrangements and related party issues in making these declarations and the CEO, in consultation with the Chair, should be satisfied that there are sufficient processes in place to manage any real or perceived conflict.

 At the beginning of each committee meeting, members are required to declare any potential or actual conflicts of interest that may apply to specific matters on the meeting agenda.
 Where required by the Chair, the member will be excused from the meeting or from the committee’s consideration of the relevant agenda item(s).
-Details of potential or actual conflicts of interest declared by members and action taken will be appropriately minuted.
+The Chair is also responsible for deciding, in consultation with the CEO where appropriate, if he/she should excuse themselves from the meeting or from the committee’s consideration of the relevant agenda item(s).
+Details of potential or actual conflicts of interest declared by the Chair and other members, and action taken, will be appropriately recorded in the minutes.

 New members will receive relevant information and briefings on their appointment to assist them to meet their committee responsibilities.